University of Wisconsin Oshkosh

 Daily continental breakfasts, dinners in Athens and all meals while on your cruise, beginning with lunch on the day of embarkation and ending with breakfast on the day of disembarkation, are incuded in your program fee.

 Review the estimate for the amount of money you should bring to cover meals in the Full Cost of Participation worksheet.
 It is not reasonable to think that you can save money by spending less than the food estimate provided by the OIE!
 This estimate is meant to be the BARE MINIMUM in relation to your particular destination!

-Inability or failure to attend may affect your participation, course grades and ability to receive and use financial aid.
+Inability or failure to attend class prior to or following your program abroad may affect your ability to participate, course grades and/or ability to receive and use financial aid.